uiucsn/astro_ghost/README.rst

 .. image:: https://img.shields.io/readthedocs/uiucsnastro-ghost
    :target: https://uiucsnastro-ghost.readthedocs.io/en/latest/
    :alt: Read the Docs

-"At the last dim horizon, we search among ghostly errors of observations for landmarks that are scarcely more substantial.
-The search will continue.
-The urge is older than history.
-It is not satisfied and it will not be oppressed."
---Edwin Hubble

 Welcome to GHOST, the database for supernovae and their host galaxies.
 This database contains ~16k sources in PS1, which were used to predict supernova